istio/istio.io/content/docs/tasks/traffic-management/egress-gateway/index.md

     EOF
     {{< /text >}}

-1. Define a `ServiceEntry` for `edition.cnn.com` and a `VirtualService` to direct the traffic through the egress gateway:
+1. Define a `VirtualService` to direct the traffic through the egress gateway:

     {{< text bash >}}
     $ cat <<EOF | istioctl create -f -